bernamar/sheridan-template-responsive/README.md

 To know if you are in Responsive Design mode, you can:

 1. Resize the browser
-2. Look at the footer text
+2. Look at the footer text: white = responsive, black &ne; responsive
-	a.
-If it's white, it's responsive
-	b.
-If it's black, it's not responsive

 ##### Usage